ebu/radiodns-manager/RadioVisServer/README.md

 The fallback process take care of everything related to the watchdog feature and logging.
 4 process are spawn.

 ### get_channels_threads
-This process retrive the list of topics from the PlugIt server.
+This process retrieve the list of topics from the PlugIt server.

 ### connect_to_rabbitmq
 This process ensure we're connected to the RabbitMq server.

 ### checks_channels
-This process check if a topics didn't recieve a message for a long time and send the default media if needed.
+This process check if a topics didn't receive a message for a long time and send the default media if needed.

 ### cleanup_logs
-This process take care of cleaning logs
+This process takes care of cleaning logs

 ## RabbitMq

 The Rabbitmq process take care of the communication with the RabbitMq server.
-It connect to the main exchange, and consume message, broadcasting them to all listening process.
+It connects to the main exchange, and consume message, broadcasting them to all listening process.

 ## RadioDns

-The RadioDns class takes care of communications to the PlugIt api server, allowing call e.g. for authentifications, listing of topics, etc.
+The RadioDns class takes care of communications to the PlugIt API server, allowing call e.g. for authentication, listing of topics, etc.

 ## Stomp